Overview

 Step 9: Structural Interpretation

-Proposition 9.2 (Frequency interpretation).
+Proposition 9.1 (Frequency interpretation).
 For independent trials (each an independent Type III interaction), the law of large numbers gives: the fraction of outcomes converges to as .
 This is standard probability theory applied to the derived measure.
+The operational interpretation — probability as coherence fraction — is established in Proposition 6c.3.

 Consistency Model